 All the signatures on a petition or joint letter must:

-You should mail your petition or joint letter to:
+You can submit your petition or joint letter in the following ways:

 Chief Executive Officer